amplication/docs/docs/custom-code/add-business-logic.md

 }
 ```

 2. Add import for _User_.
-This is the type that describe the User entity in the application and is required for the return type of our new function.
+This is the type that describes the User entity in the application and is required for the return type of our new function.

 ```javascript
 import { User } from "./base/User";
 ```

 2. Add import for _FindOneUserArgs_. this is the args type that is used to find a single User by its ID.
-We will use is as the input parameter of our new function.
+We will use it as the input parameter of our new function.

 ```javascript
 import { FindOneUserArgs } from "./base/FindOneUserArgs";